opentofu/setup-opentofu/README.md

   for available range specifications).
 Examples are: `<1.6.0-beta`, `~1.6.0-alpha`, `1.6.0-alpha2` (all three installing the latest available `1.6.0-alpha2` version).
 Prerelease versions can be specified and a range will stay within the given tag such as `beta` or `rc`.
 If no version is given, it will default to `latest`.
+- `tofu_version_file` - (optional) Path to a file containing the OpenTofu version to install.
+Supported version syntax is the same as for the `tofu_version` input.
+Takes precedence over `tofu_version` if both are provided.
 - `tofu_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `tofu` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`.